Sunny (1930 film): Plot

-Marylin Miller plays the part of an American circus performer, doing her act in a British circus, who is engaged to a man she does not love.
-A former boyfriend, played by Lawrence Gray, stops by to see her before taking a boat back to the United States.
-Miller realizing that she loves Gray, decides to run away.
-She embarks on the same boat that Lawrence takes.
+Sunny Peters is an American circus performer, doing her act in a British circus, who is engaged to a man she does not love.
+A former boyfriend, Tom Warren, stops by to see her before taking a boat back to the United States.
+Sunny realizing that she loves Tom, decides to run away.
+She embarks on the same boat that Tom takes.
 Her father, who realizes what his daughter has done, reaches the boat just as it is about to leave and manages to board it.
-While on board, Gray becomes engaged to be married to a wealthy socialite (Barbara Bedford).
-Miller learns that she will not be allowed to disembark in the United States without a passport.
-To land, Miller marries an American friend, intending to divorce him as soon as she is safely inside the United States.
-After arriving in the States, Miller tells Gray about her love for him.
-Bedford overhears them and tells Gray that she will announce their engagement at a party that very night.
-Disappointed, Miller decides to return to England, but Gray proposes to her just as she is about to leave.
+While on board, Tom becomes engaged to be married to Margaret Manners, a wealthy socialite.
+Sunny learns that she will not be allowed to disembark in the United States without a passport.
+To land, Sunny marries an American friend, intending to divorce him as soon as she is safely inside the United States.
+After arriving in the States, Sunny tells Tom about her love for him.
+Margaret overhears them and tells Tom that she will announce their engagement at a party that very night.
+Disappointed, Sunny decides to return to England, but Tom proposes to her just as she is about to leave.